 By default, Performance Toolkit for VM is installed to minidisks as part of the z/VM System deliverable unless you choose to install Performance Toolkit for VM to SFS during the initial z/VM installation.
-If you did not install Performance Toolkit for VM into SFS directories and want to do that now move it, you can.
+If you did not install Performance Toolkit for VM into SFS directories and want to move it now, you can.
 Refer to Figure 6 on page 9 to see which minidisks can reside in SFS.
 You can use either the default file pool, VMSYS, or a file pool of your choice.